Insurance claim For Smoke damage

 After a fire, it's pretty obvious what smoke damage looks like in your home.
 Discolored walls, ash, and soot on the floors, and the powerful odor are all evident.
 It can also produce smells and other side effects that are harmful to surfaces as well as your health.
 It's also important to remember that some signs of smoke damage can occur immediately, while others are only apparent hours or days later.

-Shortly after a fire, the effects of smoke damage becomes visible on walls, ceilings and other hard surfaces, appearing as stains and discoloration.
-Within a few days walls and flooring may begin to turn yellow.
-This yellowing affect does not show up right away.
-Plastic surfaces,wood and appliances can also become discolored and warped.
+Shortly after a fire, the effects of smoke damage becomes visible on walls, ceilings, and other hard surfaces, appearing as stains and discoloration.
+Within a few days, walls and flooring may begin to turn yellow.
+This yellowing effect does not show up right away.
+Plastic surfaces, wood, and appliances can also become discolored and warped.
 Several hours after a fire, metal surfaces can show signs of rust and corrosion.
-Counter tops, tiles and other porous stone surfaces such as marble and granite usually become permanently discolored from the acidic residue found in soot.
+Countertops, tiles, and other porous stone surfaces such as marble and granite usually become permanently discolored from the acidic residue found in soot.
 This damage is all caused by smoke.